Saturday, May 25, 2024

 This Mrs. Harelson, whom I murdered along with her three children, had a dissolute husband, and a short time ago, he went away and left her.
 I conceived the idea of murdering her and her children and then selling off everything she had and pocketing the proceeds.
 For this purpose, I told neighbors I was going to take Mrs. Harelson and her children to a neighboring town and for them to come over the next day and feed the stock.
 That night, I murdered them, hid their bodies under a haystack, and went away myself.

 After two or three days, I returned and gave out that Mrs. Harelson had gone to join her husband and that I had bought everything she had.
-I accordingly sold out everything and, as I saw that I was suspected, left the place and camped on Mt.
+I accordingly sold out everything and, as I saw that I was suspected, left the place and came on Mt.
 Pleasant.
 It was on the 8th of December that I committed the murders.

 Richards broke Mrs. Harelson’s jaw and smashed the back of her head with a smoothing iron.
 He dispatched the two oldest children the same way, then dashed the infant’s head against the floor.